TahirPervez/ai-case-study/README.md

 ## Overview and Origin

-* Name of company
-This is a case study for Waymo.

-* When was the company incorporated?
-Waymo became an independent company in 2016.

-* Who are the founders of the company?
-They were founded by Sebastian Thrun and Anthony Levandowski.
+Waymo is an autonomous automobile company, with roots placing the initial development occuring due to the 2005 DARPA Grand Challenges, founded by Sebastian Thrun and Anthony Levandowski.

-* How did the idea for the company (or project) come about?
-Waymo had its first versions come about as a result of the DARPA Grand Challenges, created by the stanford racing team in 2005.
-It was later expanded on with the Googlre Self-Driving Car Project in 2009.

-* How is the company funded?
-How much funding have they received?
+After several years of work, in 2009 it was expanded into the Google Self-Driving Car Project, then incroportated as an independent company in 2016.
-Waymo has undergone several waves of external investment, totaling $5.5 billion of investments.
+Currently, Waymo is funded through rounds of external investment, currently having raised $5.5 billion through mutliple waves.
 > Prior to this, Waymo raised $2.3 billion in its first external funding round in 2020.
 The company raised another $2.5 billion in 2021 in a round that included funding from Andreessen Horowitz, AutoNation , Canada Pension Plan Investment Board, Fidelity Management and Research Company and more.(6)

-Waymo is an autonomous automobile company, with roots placing the initial development occuring due to the DARPA Grand Challenges, back in 2005.
-After several years of work, in 2009 it was expanded into the Google Self-Driving Car Project, then incroportated as an independent company in 2016.

 ## Business Activities